haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 First, `interner` is private to module.
 As we already deduced, it cannot appear in public APIs.
-Second, `foo` uses `interner`, so it must be set before the call.
+Second, compiler sees public `foo` which has unsatisfied capability `interner`, so it must be set before the call.
-Third, compiler sees public `foo` which has unsatisfied capability `interner`, but `interner` cannot be set in anywhere outside the module, so when `foo` is called from outside `interner` can only be set inside `foo`.
+However, when `foo` is called from outside, `interner` cannot be part of accepted context due to visibility, so `interner` can only be set inside `foo`.
-Fourth, `interner` has a default, so user expects this to be automatically set.
+Third, `interner` has a default, so user expects this to be automatically set.
 Following this logic, compiler silently adds `with interner = Capability::default()` to the top of `foo` as the only way to provide the default.

 Now, when we call `bar` it sets `interner` but that gets immediately overridden inside `foo`.
 What an elegant footgun, activated by simply adding a `pub`!
 All of this happened because compiler tried to second-guess what we mean.
 Let's keep it explicit, shall we?

+Should default be represented as `static`/`const` variable?
+It doesn't really matter for private capabilities, but for public ones it depends on interaction with `main`.

 ### Defaults and `main`